 I recently sensed God saying, “You say you trust me, but do you trust me in all things?”

-He’s been showing me how a little word makes ALL the difference.
+He’s been showing me how one little word makes ALL the difference.

 If I trust that His word is true, then I must trust that everything He says is true.
 Not just for others but for me as well.

-And in my heart I heard His plea, “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).
+And in my heart, I heard His plea, “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).
 Read 1 Peter 5 for context.

 I knew He cared about my patient whose dementia was progressing, but surely he didn’t mean my concerns about my son at camp, did He?
 Or the house that needed to be cleaned up and the meal plan that needed to be decided upon before company arrived for a visit?
 What about the bills that needed paying?

 He said to cast ALL my anxiety on Him.
-Not just some, not just that which I feel comfortable with or desperate for, but all.
+Not just some, not just that which I feel comfortable with or desperate for, but ALL.
 Why?
 BECAUSE he cares for me.
-Because He cares for me I can trust Him.
+Because God cares for me, I can trust Him.

 Either Jesus did walk on water or He didn’t, either He can heal or he can’t, either Jesus did rise from the dead or He didn’t.
 If He didn’t it’s like any other bogus religion.